Threat to Nonprofits: Take Action to Protect Charitable Nonprofits in Tax Legislation

 In particular, I urge you to:

-- SUPPORT and EXPAND tax incentives for charitable giving.
-The tax bill includes a provision to create a non-itemizer tax incentive for charitable donations to nonprofit organizations.
-Congress should fully expand this provision, as proposed in the bipartisan Charitable Act, introduced by Sen. Lankford (R-OK), Sen. Coons (D-DE), Rep. Moore (R-UT), and Rep. Pappas (D-NH) that is co-sponsored by Kentucky delegation members Rep. Barr, Rep. Guthrie, and Rep. McGarvey.
+• SUPPORT and EXPANDtax incentives for charitable giving.
+Congress should include in the tax reconciliation package, The Charitable Act, introduced by Sen. Lankford (R-OK), Sen. Coons (D-DE), Rep. Moore (R-UT), and Rep. Pappas (D-NH) and co-sponsored by Kentucky delegation members Rep. Barr, Rep. Guthrie, and Rep. McGarvey to create a non-itemizer tax incentive for charitable donations to nonprofit organizations.
+See the one-page summary of The Charitable Act: https://bit.ly/4no0Ky3

 Kentucky nonprofit organizations play a critical role in delivering needed services, driving economic growth, and strengthening communities.
 Whether by helping others in crisis through disaster recovery, food banks, shelters, addiction recovery programs, or crisis hotlines, or by bringing people together through the arts or humanities programs, nonprofits are deeply rooted in local communities, stepping in to fill gaps unmet by government.